Advait550/Zomato-Landing-Page/README.md

-# This Is My Zomato Landing Page Clone.
+# This is my zomato landing page clone.